narengan/cis/cli/cli-tls.md

                               [--tls-1-2-only (on | off)] [--tls-1-3 (on | off)] [-i, --instance INSTANCE_NAME]`

 ### OPTIONS
    `-i, --instance INSTANCE_NAME`  (Optional) Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

    `--mode value:` Specify whether visitors can browse your website over a secure connection, and when they
-                do, how CIS will connect to your origin server.
+                do, how CIS connect to your origin server.
                 Valid values are: `off`, `client-to-edge`, `end-to-end-flexible`, `end-to-end-ca-signed`.
                 See documentation link for detailed TLS mode description. https://console.bluemix.net/docs/infrastructure/cis/ssl-options.html#tls-options